phubao1999/car-rent/README.md

 ## Note:

 - Because I don't have much time for this application.
 So i just add authentication for admin site only.
 Any other user will be define as anonymous user.
 It mean that user can book a car without register, just submit a information form and payment form (Payment form just a sample form) and can book a car
+- There maybe causing a few bugs in application because not much time for testing, but I want to focus to the main function which is: "Create Booking" and "Get Available Cars in Period".
+So please forgive me if you see some things bad on this test.

 ## Things to improve:

 - Make Base Request and Base Response for easier to handle incoming request and handle response in communicate between FE and BE.
+- Better validate input, request, token,... strategies even create some directives in FE for better UX.
+I'm not focus on this part, but if I have a chance, I will.
 - More Unit Test to coverage application.
 - For now, in client (FE), Almost component is standalone.
 Because of that, when building FE application causing high amount of bundle (1.28Mb).
 Need to re-architect module and reduce of standalone components to reduce bundle size